qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/case_studies/italy_rome.rst

    :scale: 90%
    :align: right

-   Screenshot from the geoprocessing model.
+   (Fig. 1) Screenshot from the geoprocessing model.

 The model takes as input (Fig. 2):